 Music and Performing Arts

-The Department of Music and Performing Arts presents music, theater, and dance courses for those with specific interest in these disciplines and creates an atmosphere for the general College community in which individuals can grow to a greater appreciation of the arts.
+The Department of Music and Performing Arts presents music, theater, and dance courses for those with specific interest in these disciplines and creates an atmosphere for the general college community in which individuals can gain a greater appreciation of the arts.

 The Department offers majors in the following:

 C. Music Performance, B.S. (piano, organ, guitar, voice, orchestral instruments).

 Note: Double majors are not allowed within the Music and Performing Arts Department.

 The music faculty is committed to developing programs that integrate the Christian tradition with the study of music.
 A very favorable student-faculty ratio provides individualized instruction.
 The Roberts Wesleyan College Music Department is an accredited institutional member of the National Association of Schools of Music.
 The Department’s facilities include large teaching studios, sound-controlled practice rooms, a one-thousand-seat concert hall with a nine-foot Steinway grand piano, a small recital hall with a beautiful fourteen-rank tracker pipe organ, the Robert Shewan Recital Hall with a seven-foot and nine-foot Steinway grand, and an accessible library of music books, scores, disc recordings, compact discs, and listening equipment.
 The Department offers courses leading to the Bachelor of Science degree in Music Education, the Bachelor of Science degree in Music Performance, and the Bachelor of Arts degree in Music.
 These degree programs are registered with and approved by the New York State Education Department.

 Elective courses and private lessons are available to students in other departments of the college (all fees apply), and ensembles are open to all students by audition.